eyounx/MLSim/README.md

 python prepare_data_china.py --load_inter 1
 python papar_plot2_china.py
 ```
-For lack of the population movement data, a different forecasting configuration can not be set.
+For lack of the population movement data, a new forecasting configuration can not be set.

 ### Comprasion with SEIR and LSTM methods